UWPCE-PythonCert/PythonCertDevel/_sources/modules/Iteration.rst.txt

 This is a really nice unique Python feature!

-If python didn't have ``else`` on loops, you'd need to set a flag, somethign like:
+If python didn't have ``else`` on loops, you'd need to set a flag, something like:

 .. code-block:: python